Why Tendon Pain After 40 Isn’t “Just Hormones” — And What Your Body Actually Needs to Repair

 That means:

-- Fewer nutrients reach the area
+- fewer nutrients reach the area

-- Waste products clear more slowly
+- waste clears more slowly

 Now layer in midlife changes:

-- Reduced mitochondrial efficiency
+- reduced mitochondrial efficiency

-- Increased inflammation
+- increased inflammation

-- Less efficient oxygen delivery
+- less efficient oxygen delivery

 And suddenly…

-👉 The body wants to repair
+👉 the body wants to repair

-👉 But doesn’t have the resources to do it well
+👉 but doesn’t have the resources to do it well

-👉 But doesn’t have the resources to do it well
+👉 but doesn’t have the resources to do it well

-This Is Where Red Light Therapy Changes the Conversation
+Where Red Light Therapy Changes the Conversation

 It doesn’t force the body.